MONS-Designers/ScheduleMaster/README.md

 - **Frontend:** React
 - **DB:** PostgreSQL

-## 🔧 Configuration

-The `.env` file contains environment settings for the application.
-You can customize them to your own needs.
-All what you need to do is:

-1. **Editing the .env File:** Find the `.env` file  which located in the main project directory and open it using a text editor of your choice.
-2. **Environment Variables:** Find the specific key that you want to edit, and customize it's value.
-For example, if you want to change the value of the `PORT` key to a different port (e.g. because you want to set your application run port), just change the value.
-3. **Saving Changes:** Save the changes you made to the `.env` file after modifying the variables.

 ## 🔧 Installation

 Each project in this repo contains its own installation commands, please follow the instructions in the specific projects' documentation.